microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-04.md

 - Publish the updated eShopOnWeb website to the "production" VM Scale Set.
 - Observe telemetry for eShopOnWeb from the "production" VM Scale Set

+### Create a URL Ping Availablity Test

+A line here about what a URL ping test is...

+- Create a URL ping availability test for your eShopOnWeb webpage.

 ### Enable Application Insights Server-Side Telemetry for eShopOnWeb

 The source code for the eShopOnWeb application is located on the Visual Studio VM (`vmwthvsdXX`).